thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 ```

 _Inheritance_: `toString()` is a method that was _inherited_ from `Object`.
 Inheritance is the concept of a child class receiving functionality from a parent class.
 In this case, the Dog class is the child class or __subclass__ that inherits the `toString` method from the parent class, the `Object`.

+We'll learn more about classes and subclasses in ES6 soon.

 Let's say that we want to create a class `Husky` that's a child class or __subclass__ to the `Dog` class.
 We can take advantage of inheritance for this by using `Object.create`